Paul Keres: Early life

 Keres was born in 1916 in Joaoru, a village in the Governorate of Estonia of the Russian Empire then situated just outside the city limits (now administratively part) of Narva, to parents Peeter and Marie Keres (née Lämmergas).
 He was two years old when Estonia became an independent country in 1918.

 Keres grew up in Pärnu, Estonia.
 He first learned about chess from his father and his elder brother Harald (afterwards a prominent physicist, who later told friendly jokes to his students: "I am not Paul's brother; Paul is my brother").
 With the scarcity of chess literature in his home town, he learned about chess notation from the chess puzzles in the daily newspaper, and compiled a handwritten collection of almost 1000 games.
 In his early days, he was known for a brilliant and sharp attacking style.

 In independent Estonia

 Keres was a three-time schoolboy champion of the country, in 1930, 1932, and 1933.
 His playing matured after playing correspondence chess extensively while in high school.
 He probably played about 500 correspondence games, and at one stage had 150 correspondence games going simultaneously.
 In 1935, he won the Internationaler Fernschachbund (IFSB) international correspondence chess championship.
-From 1937 to 1941 he studied mathematics at the University of Tartu, and competed in several interuniversity matches.
+From 1937 to 1941 he studied mathematics at the University of Tartu, and competed in several inter-university matches.